 Your target audience is who you think will benefit from your product or service, and in turn, who will be benefiting from your site.
 The language, images, and overall design of your site should be geared towards your average client.
 Therefore, you wouldn’t want to include items that might confuse or drive away your average customer.

 Creating a website around your target audience allows your site to reach maximum potential.
-Remember, your site is not for you but instead your clients.
+Remember, your site is not for you but instead for your clients.
 Take a look at your average client and ensure that you are providing them with a website that will cater to their needs.

-Knowing your target audience is crucial for not only your website, but your brand as a whole.
+Knowing your target audience is crucial for not only your website but your brand as a whole.
 Consistent branding will help all of your marketing efforts (website, social media, and more) come together to directly influence your target audience.

 These are the top three reasons why your site could be sending away business.
 Hopefully, you’re reading this and going “Phew, I passed that test!”
 But if you’re unsure, send us a message.
 We’d be happy to assess your site to see what is and isn’t working.